maharshiagrawal/Akasa-Task/README.md

   python akasa_internship_task(VS Code).py

 python akasa_internship_task(VS Code).py

 Data Cleaning and Analysis

 The project includes a comprehensive data cleaning process to handle missing values, outliers, and formatting issues.
 Data visualization techniques are employed to identify trends and patterns in the data.
 Results
 Key findings from the analysis will be presented in visual formats, including graphs and charts.
 This section will highlight important insights regarding flight delays and factors influencing airline performance.
 Recommendations

+Based on the analysis results, this section will provide actionable recommendations to improve airline operations and customer satisfaction.
+Contributing

+Contributions are welcome!
+Please feel free to submit a pull request or open an issue if you have suggestions or improvements.
+License

+This project is licensed under the MIT License - see the LICENSE file for details.
+### Changes Made:
+- Fixed formatting issues and removed duplicate entries.
+- Ensured consistency in code blocks and indentation.
+- Made the instructions clear and easy to follow.

+Key findings from the analysis will be presented in visual formats, including graphs and charts.
+This section will highlight important insights regarding flight delays and factors influencing airline performance.
+Recommendations